Coding data for qualitative analysis

 1. Your readers will see the lives of real people whom you have interviewed.
 This personalizes your research report and makes it easier to read.

-2. It shortens the distance between respondents and reader.
-This helps to prevent an analysis that is largely an artificial construct that you have created.
+2. It shortens the distance between respondents and your reader.s This helps to prevent an analysis that is largely an artificial construct that you have created.

 Stage 8: Coding

-You now have a patchwork of the meanings of everything in your data that is relevant to theory development.
+When you have finished coding, you will have a patchwork of the meanings of everything in your data that is relevant to your topic, and it will help you to develop theory.
 It is also simpler and briefer than the full text of raw data.

 Stage 9: Assign themes